-At MetricFire, we host open source Graphite, Prometheus and Grafana so that our customers don’t have to worry about the challenges of running open source monitoring software.
+At MetricFire, we host open-source Graphite and Grafana so that our customers don’t have to worry about the challenges of running open-source monitoring software.
 Whenever the monitoring gets too time-consuming, you can easily offload the work to MetricFire.
 No changes in your system, no new technology or skills - just send the metrics over and keep going as usual.

 MetricFire provides an open-source experience, combined with customer support

-We are built on open source Prometheus, Graphite, and Grafana, so we can offer:
+We are built on open-source Graphite and Grafana, so we can offer:

 Constant development: MetricFire continuously integrates the best of open-source technology into our product offering, which is continually changing and evolving as the open-source community grows.

-Easy-to-find employees: You can easily hire and drop-in a SRE/software engineer from the job market, as most of them are already familiar with the technology.
+Easy-to-find employees: You can easily hire and drop in an SRE/software engineer from the job market, as most of them are already familiar with the technology.

-As MetricFire is a corporation, and not just an open source contributor, we have the resources to improve upon the open-source projects.
-Here are some of the ways we improve upon Graphite, Prometheus, and Grafana:
+As MetricFire is a corporation and not just an open-source contributor, we have the resources to improve upon the open-source projects.
+Here are some of the ways we improve upon Graphite and Grafana:

 Alerting: Open-source Graphite doesn’t come equipped with Alerting.
 At MetricFire, we build a central Graphite alerting service, which is faster, and more reliable than the oft-used but difficult-to-manage Grafana alerting.